meaniebeanie22/meaniebeanie22.github.io/chapters/how-i-began-my-sea-adventure.md

 watchmen unprovided with a boat, I thought it might be done with little risk.

-Down I sat to wait for darkness, and made a hearty meal of biscuit.
+Down I sat to wait for darkness, and made a hearty meal of [:biscuit](#notbiscuit).
 It was a night out of ten thousand for my purpose.
 The fog had now buried all heaven.
 As the last rays of daylight dwindled and disappeared, absolute blackness settled down on Treasure Island.
 And when, at last,